GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% Column %}
 <strong>Sep 8, 2021.
 Run time: 5:51</strong>

-Sam Dutton of the Chrome team explains how the Protected Audience API provides a solution for remarketing use cases, and how it's designed so it cannot be used by third parties to track user browsing behavior across sites.
+Sam Dutton of the Chrome team explains how the Protected Audience API (formerly FLEDGE) provides a solution for remarketing use cases, and how it's designed so it cannot be used by third parties to track user browsing behavior across sites.
 {% endColumn %}
 {% endColumns %}